by Santorini Dave • Updated: February 27, 2019

-Wienissimo – This early June festival (dates for 2019 yet to be announced), offers the chance to join local Viennese to a nearly 200-foot-long table for dining on some of the best eats and drinks from local vintners, taverns, bakeries and cake shops at a number of venues around the city.
+- Wienissimo – This early June festival (June 14-15 in 2019), offers the chance to join local Viennese at a nearly 200-foot-long table for dining on some of the best eats and drinks from local vintners, taverns, bakeries, and cake shops around the city.
 Am Hof Square also offers shows at its Lustspielhause theater pavilion.

-Danube Island Festival – The biggest free open-air music festival in Europe attracts over three million visitors to the city for three days to enjoy the music of world-famous musicians and bands, with some of the past acts including Scorpions, Train and Simple Minds.
-In between the concerts are opportunities to do Zumba, slack lining and boxing as well as watch street soccer championships.
+- Danube Island Festival – The biggest free open-air music festival in Europe attracts over three million visitors to the city for three days to enjoy the music of world-famous musicians and bands, with some of the past acts including Scorpions, Train, and Simple Minds.
+In between the concerts are opportunities to try Zumba, slacklining, and boxing as well as watch street soccer championships.
 During the day there are activities for kids like a giant water slide and face painting.

 Vienna in July

-Summer Stage – Temporary stages are set up along the quays of Donau Inlet, hosting everything from live music to performance art every night through July and August.
+- Summer Stage – Temporary stages are set up along the quays of Donau Inlet, hosting live music, performances, and performance art every night through July and August.

 Vienna in August

-Neustift Festival – For four days each year in mid-August, August 16-19 in 2019, this festival takes place in the outskirts of town, with a winery village transformed into an authentic Austrian party.
-Local wines, traditional fare, dirndl dresses, lederhosen and brass music are all enjoyed.
+- Neustift Kirtag Festival – For four days each year in mid-August, August 16-19 in 2019, this festival takes place in the outskirts of town, when a winery village transforms into an authentic Austrian party.
+Local wines, traditional fare, dirndl dresses, lederhosen, and brass music are all enjoyed.